JuergenGutsch/blog/_source/_posts/2020-02-19-health-checks.md

     }
 ~~~

+Optionally you are able to pass a predicate to the method `CheckHealthAsync()`.
+With the Predicate you are able to filter specific health checks to execute and to get the state of those.
+In this case I want to execute them all.

-I also created a view called Health.cshtml.
-This view retrieves the Health report and displays the results:
+I also created a view called `Health.cshtml`.
+This view retrieves the `HealthReport` and displays the results:

 ~~~html
 @using Microsoft.Extensions.Diagnostics.HealthChecks;